Kosmokleaner/DirectXShaderCompilerWiki/Denorm-Mode.md

 Available values for this option are "preserve", "ftz", and "any".
 These options will be represented as function attributes in DXIL.

+Affected instructions for this mode are basic arithmetic operations (add, subtract, multiply, and divide).

 Note that fp16/fp64 need to preserve denorms regardless of this option.

 | -denorm \<value\>    | function attribute          | behavior                                      |